 All the courses below I completed with Body Control Pilates unless stated otherwise.

-She recently undertook the reformer teacher training course at Body Control Pilates and is working towards passing the final reformer training exams and consequently offering reformer training to her private clients.
+I recently undertook the reformer teacher training course at Body Control Pilates and am working towards passing the final reformer training exams shortly and consequently offering reformer training to my private clients.

 Lower back pain

-Lower back pain management is one area in which she specialises.
-She is a qualified a Back4Good lower back pain Pilates specialist (through Body Control Pilates).
+Lower back pain management is one area in which I specialise.
+I am a qualified a Back4Good lower back pain Pilates specialist (through Body Control Pilates).

 Pregnancy / post natal